BEST MEDIA COVERAGE – awarded to a media outlet and/or reporter for excellent reporting

 Extensive reporting (e.g., one-time verses multiple accounts and/or audience reach)

-Additional points for information on obtaining reports, applying for and submitting complaints to the grand jury.
+Additional points for information on obtaining reports, applying for and submitting complaints to the civil grand jury.

 See listing of past recipients